NO MORE MR. NICE GUY

 - Nice Guys often fall for emotionally unstable women who need fixing.

 - Nice Guys act like ‘table dogs’ around women, always waiting for a scrap of attention or affection.

 - Nice Guys constantly take shit from others.

 - Nice Guys settle.
 They settle for crappy relationships, crappy sex, crappy jobs, and crappy lives.

 Can you relate to what you’ve read so far?
-If so, then it’s time for a fucking change.
-It’s time to abolish the shit out of your Nice Guy Syndrome.
+If so, then it’s time for a f*cking change.
+It’s time to abolish your Nice Guy Syndrome.
 It’s time to start getting what you want in love, sex and life.
 It’s time to start learning how to become an Integrated Man.

 The opposite of a Nice Guy isn’t an asshole.
 The opposite of a Nice Guy is an Integrated Man.

 An Integrated Man feels good about himself from the inside out.
 An Integrated Man does not seek the approval of others.
 An Integrated Man seeks to improve himself – not so others will like him, but because he knows he can add value to the world.

 Your No More Mr. Nice Guy Group Awaits…